 High-latitude Vegetation Change

-High-latitude climate is strongly changing.
+The climate in the high latitudes of the Earth is strongly changing.
 How is high-latitude vegetation responding and how will it contribute to this change?
 Our key research regions are the Taiga-Tundra Ecotone (TTE), specifically the Arctic treeline from the treeless tundra in the colder north, towards single-tree stands and open forest towards taiga in the warmer south, elevational treelines in mountainous terrain in the Circumboreal, and the transition from summergreen larches to evergreen needle-leafed taiga in Siberia.

 Our main research questions are